shareresearchteam/OverTrack/README.md

 2. Install Python if not already installed - https://www.python.org/downloads/windows/
 3. Install dependencies listed above
 4. Clone repository using either Terminal or web GUI.
-6. Navigate to the cloned repository in Terminal and run script of choice.
+6. Navigate to the cloned repository in Terminal and run script of choice using Running Without ROS commands.

 # Mac Installation
 Installation on Mac follows Linux instructions.
 The XCode Command Line Tools package or Homebrew may need to be installed: